timhunt/moodle-availability_quizgradeitem/README.md

 ## Credits ##

-This plugin was created by Tim Hunt, Andreas Steiger Dustin Schiele and Christine Lent and Anna Kamula at #MootDACH 2026 Dev Camp.
+This plugin was created by Tim Hunt, Andreas Steiger Dustin Schiele, Christine Lent and Anna Kamula at #MootDACH 2026 Dev Camp.

 ## License ##